-Transportation from Dehradun to and back (Rs 1500-1800 per persons both ways for the pick up and drop when shared with fellow trekkers)
+Transportation from Dehradun to and back (Approximately ₹ 2000 per person including pick up and drop when shared with fellow trekkers)

 We assume that you will carry your personal Rucksack/Backpack with all your personal belongings.
 If you want to offload your Rucksack and be carried by our Pack Animal/Porter then you need to pay additional ₹ 3500 for the entire duration of the trek.
 The Rucksack should not weigh more than 10 Kg.

 Anything is is NOT mentioned in the “Inclusions” or personal in nature.

 Drive to Sankri: 200 Km - 10/11 hours